flalix/statistics/contingency/contingency_table2.md

 ## Contingency table, statistics and independence

 Here we will present a first study about Contingency Table.
 The classes belonging to the table are compared, and we will infer it they are independent.
-The statistics that will be used is the chi-square statistics, or better, chi-square hypothesis test.
+The statistics that will be used is the chi-square statistics, and also the chi-square hypothesis test.
 <br><br>

 ### Contingency Table